 Related post – 16 Reasons You Are Not Achieving Your Goals

 Time management experts say that to complete a massive project, you need to break it down into smaller tasks and then systematically work through each of those tasks.

 So you break your project down into what appears to be manageable tasks and off you go.
 Except for one small thing.

-If you are more a big picture person start with the big picture.
-Eventually you will have to break the task down but if you have already started and gotten some momentum, hopefully that will be enough to fend off any debilitating fear or overwhelm and allow you to keep going.
+If you are more of a big picture person start with the big picture.
+Eventually, you will have to break the task down but if you have already started and gotten some momentum, hopefully, that will be enough to fend off any debilitating fear or overwhelm and allow you to keep going.

-If you enjoyed this post or feel one of your friends could benefit from reading it, please pass it on via the social media buttons provided.
+If you enjoyed this post or feel one of your friends could benefit from reading it, please share it on social media.

 Read Next – 12 Ways to Show Up For Yourself